LaunchCodeEducation/lchs/src/chapters/databases/sqlite.rst

       VS Code can't render a clean view of the database (yet).

 #.
 While this doesn't seem useful at first, it DOES prove that the ``.execute``
-   statement altered the ``practice.db`` file.
+   statement did something to the ``practice.db`` file.

-On the next page, we will install an extension in VS Code that will let us view the contents of a database.
+On the next page, we will install an extension in VS Code that lets us view the contents of a database.

 Table Creation Error
 --------------------